Blue CheeseShelf Life, Storage, and Spoilage Guide

 Signs of Spoilage

-- Slimy or excessively soft texture
+- Slimy or sticky texture on the surface.

 Room Temperature Safety

 The 'Danger Zone' for bacterial growth is between 40°F (4°C) and 140°F (60°C).
-Blue cheese should not remain in this temperature range for extended periods.

 Safe Handling